 The new Library Annex is attached to the Simpkins Swim Center.
 It provides a Library programming room and individual study rooms for patrons.
 Design by Noll and Tam; CRW builders, construction management by Bogard.
-Team Sobrante dba ARTful Catalyst LLC was selected by the Santa Cruz Board of Supervisors on January 10, 2023 to provide the public art for the Live Oak Library Annex project.
-The anticipated opening is June 2023.
+The Santa Cruz Board of Supervisors selected team Sobrante dba ARTful Catalyst LLC on January 10, 2023, to provide the public art for the Live Oak Library Annex project.
+Construction delays continue.
+There is no anticipated date for opening at this time.
+Punch walk is scheduled for December 14th.